walseb/fir/getting_started.md

 <a name="docs"></a>
 ### Installing the documentation

+The documentation for the project is available online [here](https://sheaf.gitlab.io/fir/).
-To build the documentation, we use Haddock.
+It can, however, be more convenient to build the documentation locally.
+To do so, we use Haddock.
 The `haddock` executable should be in the PATH, as it is bundled with GHC.
 Start building the documentation by running

 ```
 > cabal haddock --haddock-options="--show-all --hyperlinked-source" --enable-documentation